How to make sourdough - step by step

 Before you start baking, you need to cultivate a reliable baking partner – sourdough or kvass.
 Believe it or not, every kvas is original and there is only one.
 Although it seems incredible, no two are the same in the whole world.

 In this article, we'll walk you through step-by-step how to start a sourdough starter at home - and why it's worth keeping a diary.
-It will save you a lot of stress and flour.
+It will save you a lot of nerves and flour.

 Why bake with your own sourdough?